-I say this because when they were living at home with their family they couldn’t leave the house for fear of bumping into their abusive ex.
+I say this because when they were living at home with their family, they couldn’t leave the house for fear of bumping into their abusive ex.
 Which meant no heroin, and no access to alcohol.
 But when they reached out to me and I offered to try and help, they now had access to alcohol to self-medicate.

-As you can imagine, living with someone who has a drinking problem, who’s using you and manipulating you, whilst you’re in near constant pain, wasn’t a good mix.
+As you can imagine, living with someone who has a drinking problem, who’s using you and manipulating you, whilst you’re in near-constant pain, wasn’t a good mix.
 I was constantly burnt out, and emotionally and psychologically messed up.

 They said they would like to get help with their drinking, so we tried doing some controlled drinking.
-The aim wasn’t to become abstinent, but to be able to drink responsibly instead.
+The aim wasn’t to become abstinent but to be able to drink responsibly instead.
 They also agreed to go to a substance abuse service, and I looked into activities they said they enjoyed doing.
-I managed to find a few of these activities in the area, to help give them stuff to do and to look forward to.
+I managed to find a few of these activities in the area, to help give them something to do and to look forward to.

 25.7%, or about 1 in 4 men, have also experienced physical assault by a partner sometime in their life Click To Tweet

 However, instead of going to the substance abuse service or going to the activities, they would just go drinking instead.
-Basically, any time they weren’t around me they were drinking to get drunk.
+Basically, any time they weren’t around me, they were drinking to get drunk.
 If they took their bag to the bathroom, that meant they had booze in their bag.
 If they took their bag to the kitchen to cook, then that meant they had booze in their bag.
 You get the picture.
 They had painfully obvious indicators that they were drinking, and I told them each painfully obvious indicator they had.
-But it didn’t stop them, and instead they’d lie about it
+But it didn’t stop them, and instead, they’d lie about it.

-One thing I believe is that you don’t want to give up something, if you can’t stop lying about it, especially when you’ve clearly been caught.
+One thing I believe is that you don’t want to give up something if you can’t stop lying about it, especially when you’ve clearly been caught.
 You’re more likely to recover from addiction if you can be honest about your real intake.
-When you can be honest about this, then you know they’re actually wanting to change, and it doesn’t matter so much if they lapse, what matters is that they are genuinely trying.
+When you can be honest about this, then you know they’re actually wanting to change, and it doesn’t matter so much if they lapse.
+What matters is that they are genuinely trying.

-This constant lying and the distrust that grew because of this wasn’t healthy at all.
+This constant lying and the distrust that grew because of this weren’t healthy at all.
 Especially seeing as their personality would become abusive when they drank.
 You could smell it on their breath, and given that we both knew that they had booze in their bag to sneak off to drink, it wasn’t difficult to prove it.

-This situation was bringing out things in me I didn’t like.
+This situation was bringing out things in me that I didn’t like.
 The stress of it all was also making my life miserable, due to my heart problems.
 I was really struggling to cope.

-If they’d at least wanted to work on their issues I would have put up with the problems it was causing me so I could be there for them.
+If they’d at least wanted to work on their issues, I would have put up with the problems it was causing me so I could be there for them.
 But they had no interest in changing.
 I gave them chance after chance to at least show me they wanted to change, but they didn’t show me anything.

-I was only willing to put myself through the constant physical and psychological pain and discomfort in order to support them, if they at least wanted to change.
+I was only willing to put myself through the constant physical and psychological pain and discomfort in order to support them if they at least wanted to change.

 But instead, all I got was lies and manipulation.
 This played on me and on my mental health insecurities.
 I didn’t like what being around them was making me, nor how bad it was for my physical health.
-My borderline personality disorder and attachment problems already make it difficult for me to connect with people at the best of times, but this was next level trust issues.
+My borderline personality disorder and attachment problems already make it difficult for me to connect with people at the best of times, but this was next-level trust issues.

 I didn’t want to have to keep confronting them about their drinking, because I was scared of returning home to more drunken abuse.
 I didn’t want to have to expose their lies by showing them the bottles of booze they hid in the hopes that might make them change.
 All this because I didn’t want to have to deal with them being abusive and drunk in my own home: I had lost my only safe space.
 But I did those things, and it felt like I was becoming an abusive and controlling person.